dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl/)'s risk measures are implemented using `Julia`'s type hierarchy.
 This makes it easy to add new ones by implementing the relevant types and methods.

+By properly subtyping and following the implementation instructions of each abstract type, it's possible to define risk measures that will be entirely compatible with current functionality, without the need for extending method definitions and/or subtyping any of the myriad of abstract types that allow users to define custom behaviour within the library.

 ```@docs
 PortfolioOptimiser.AbstractRiskMeasure
 RiskMeasure